Let’s say you are a project manager — and you notice the communication tool your team uses is outdated and difficult.

 This element is dedicated to analyzing the strengths, weaknesses, opportunities, and threats of each option — basically, doing a SWOT analysis for each of them.

-Then you want to shortlist the options by discarding the ones that don’t lead to the desired outcome.
-Finally, do a reassessment of the shortlisted options and discard options accordingly.
+After that, you’ll want to shortlist the options by discarding the ones that don’t lead to the desired outcome.

 The cost-benefit analysis is done in 4 steps:

-- Establish a framework — in this step, ask yourself what the measurement of your project’s success is (hint — take a look at the KPIs you’ve determined) and make sure both costs and benefits are measurable.
+- Establish a framework — Ask yourself what the measurement of your project’s success is (hint — take a look at the KPIs you’ve determined) and make sure both costs and benefits are measurable.

-- Analyze costs and benefits — measure the costs and benefits of your project separately.
-Some are obvious — material or employee costs — but some are more elusive.
-If you are using an owned facility to house the project in, you are not spending any money for rent, per se — but that facility’s worth is being directed towards your project, so it’s an indirect cost.
+- Analyze costs and benefits — Measure the costs and benefits of your project separately.
+Some are obvious (material or employee costs), while some are more elusive.
+E.g., if you are using an owned facility to house the project, you are not spending any money on rent, per se.
+But, that facility’s worth is being directed toward your project, so it’s an indirect cost.

-- Establish a value for the costs and benefits — to compare the costs and benefits, they must share an equal “value unit”.
+- Establish a value for the costs and benefits — To compare the costs and benefits, they must share an equal “value unit”.
 Traditionally, monetary currencies are used, but you can be more creative if the situation calls for it.
-Intangible costs and benefits can be difficult to place a specific value on, but not impossible to achieve still.
+Intangible costs and benefits can be difficult to place a specific value on, but not impossible.

 - Cabinet,